CERI-KRISP/africa-covid19-genomics/README.md

-# africa-covid19-genomics
+# Africa Covid19 Genomics

-Invite only repo to share code, data and info to reproduce.
+This repo contains all the code, data and information needed to reproduce the analyses for the African genomic epidemiology manuscript.